Part-Time GCs & Startups

 "In-house" does not necessarily mean "in the office," but simply a "W-2" employee.
 In fact, with today's legal and business tools, a skilled part-time GC can perform remotely just as well as any other employee.

 The part-time GC business model is tailor-made for the ongoing shift to remote, dispersed workplaces.
-COVID-19 jolted business into adopting new systems, technologies, skills, and attitudes.
+COVID-19 jolted businesses into adopting new systems, technologies, skills, and attitudes.
 Now we all must provide and receive complex information and business deliverables remotely.
 And reduced commuting and travel make it easier than ever to serve multiple companies.

 Part-Time GC Legal Services Model